sourachakra/SCoSPARC/README.md

 The training datasets could be downloaded from: [COCO-9213](https://drive.google.com/file/d/1r6tRcSlvH8bXhaZD2VtGmHDxsXFl1v4z/view?usp=drive_link), [DUTS Class](https://drive.google.com/file/d/1SKaxMtIaLJk2CRdSbf-S0m6vMag1grmd/view?usp=drive_link).

+Please move all datasets to the 'datasets' directory and update the paths accordingly in both the training and testing scripts.

 ## Training
-  *** To be updated soon ***
+  Please run 'train.py' to train the stage 1 sub-network of our model.

 ## Inference
-  Please run 'test_scripy.py' after setting the paths to the testing datasets.
+  Please run 'test.py' to generate CoSOD predictions on the test datasets.
+The model predictions will be saved in the "Predictions" directory.

   The model_DUTS_Cls_only.pt is the checkpoint for the Stage 1 sub-network, which was trained on the DUTS Class dataset (dataset number "2") as referenced in Table 2 of the main paper.
 Checkpoints for models trained on other datasets will be made available soon.
+You can also train and save the model checkpoints on training datasets you wish.

+  Please download the DINO pretrained model from my [Google drive](https://drive.google.com/file/d/1VcBGsYutglgIpgLnjrlUA99r6MA7En5c/view?usp=sharing) and place this model file in the "models" directory.

 ## Contact
 Please contact me here for any queries: souchakrabor@cs.stonybrook.edu